 - Only tracks the food temperature on the mobile app’s graphs

-These four Bluetooth meat thermometers are some of the best values for your money if you’re shopping for a meat thermometer to track your food from your mobile device.
+These five Bluetooth meat thermometers are some of the best values for your money if you’re shopping for a meat thermometer to track your food from your mobile device.

 As you can see, the ThermoPro TP-25 is easily the top pick with its far superior Bluetooth wireless range and overall features.

-The Inkbird IBT-4XS is my second-place choice.
+The Inkbird IBT-4XS is my third-place choice.
 With it’s rotating, easy-to-see rotating red digital screen, USB-charging capabilities, and second-best Bluetooth wireless range, it’s a solid thermometer.

-The Tenergy Solis Bluetooth Meat Thermometer takes home the bronze due to its six-channel temperature monitoring capability, decent Bluetooth range, solid warranty, and nice storage case.
+The Tenergy Solis Bluetooth Meat Thermometer is my number four pick due to its six-channel temperature monitoring capability, decent Bluetooth range, solid warranty, and nice storage case.

 The Lavatools Carbon Lite Bluetooth meat thermometer has probably the best mobile app out of all of these Bluetooth Thermometers.
-It is my fourth place pick.
+It is my fifth place pick.

 With many different customizable features and historical graph capability, the mobile app more than makes up for the simplistic device’s design.
 The dual-sensor probe is very accurate at the food tip and somewhat accurate in the handle, where the ambient sensor resides.

 I consider all of these meat thermometers good values at their current price tags and dependable tools to help you track your food’s temperature.